je-nunez/find_an_auction/README.md

 # Command-line options

-The command-line options allows to set constraints together to the query sent to the eBay server.
+The command-line options allow to set constraints together to the query sent to the eBay server.
 For example, a minimum and/or maximum price, only certain type of payment (like PayPal), etc.